google/synthmark/scripts/android/autopower/README.md

 This usb connection is responsible for collecting data from the Monsoon itself.

 ### Power Parameters
-In order to start the phone, it needs to be supplied with 4.3V from the Monsoon (use the `voltage` flag).
+In order to start pixel phones, it needs to be supplied with 4.3V from the Monsoon (use the `voltage` flag).
+Make sure to check the appropriate voltage supply for the device which you are measuring.
 The phone will draw as much current as required, however set the `maxcurrent` and `current` to 8.
 In order for the phone to start it will probably need to be connected via USB to an AC power source, but can be disconnected after boot.
 Make sure the phone has usb debugging turned on with, root access and verity disabled.
-If using USB, be sure to turn of passthrough with the `usbpassthrough` flag prior to takign measurements.
+If using USB, be sure to turn off passthrough with the `usbpassthrough` flag prior to taking measurements.
+The `autopower.py` script will manage this for you.

 ### Description
 The script will run synthmark with the specified number of voices on the